-- First, the results will provide musicians, the media and the music community at large with a comprehensive analysis of how musicians from many different genres are being compensated in the digital age.
+- The results will provide musicians, the media and the music community at large with a comprehensive analysis of how musicians from many different genres are being compensated in the digital age.
 This data will serve as a vital benchmark for understanding the shifting revenue streams for musicians.

-- Second, the data can help service organizations and advocacy groups understand how they can best serve their constituencies.
+- The data can help service organizations and advocacy groups understand how they can best serve their constituencies.
 Giving unions and service organizations data that captures the experiences of other musicians could help them identify trends, map policy objectives, and recruit more members.

 It’s unfortunate that we have no comparative data about musicians’ revenue streams prior to the fundamental changes that began in the late 1990s.
 However, we hope this work can serve as a benchmark that could be replicated on a time series basis going forward.